Oil Springs, Ontario: History

 In 1865, the place separated from Enniskillen Township and was incorporated as a village.
 A year later, Bernard King struck oil at Petrolia, 11 km north of Oil Springs.
 Petrolia quickly replaced Oil Springs as Canada's oil capital, leaving Oil Springs almost abandoned.

 In 1881, more oil was discovered at a deeper level, resulting in another oil boom for Oil Springs.
 Two oil pipelines were built to Petrolia, and in 1886, a spur line of the Canada Southern Railway connected the village to Oil City (operating until 1960).

 In 1914, Charles Fairbank, son of John Henry, found a gas gusher in Oil Springs that was deemed the biggest gusher in Canada.

 In the 1930s, a fire destroyed all of the original oil rigs on William's property and by 1974, the last receiving station of Imperial Oil closed.

 In 2008, the 150th anniversary of Williams' discovery, Canada Post issued a stamp commemorating this first commercial oil well, featuring portraits of Charles Tripp and Williams.

+In 2014 the Heaven’s Wildlife Rescue Rehabilitation and Education Centre began a tradition of "Oil Springs Ollie" using a rescued groundhog to make Groundhog Day weather predictions in the spirit of Punxsutawney Phil and Wiarton Willie.
+Two groundhogs have served the role since 2014.
+Oil Spring Ollie has been scored the most reliable of the weather predicting groundhogs by a 2021 study by Lakehead University climatologists compared 530 predictions by 33 weather-predicting groundhogs to the onset of spring weather.
+While Groundhog Day predictions average only 50% accuracy, Oil Springs Ollie was right over 75% of the time.